micro-os-plus/architecture-riscv-xpack/README.md

 ### Status

-The µOS++ RISC-V definitions are fully functional for non-RTOS applications;
+The µOS++ RISC-V definitions are fully functional for simple semihosted applications.
-the scheduler port will be implemented at a later date.

 ### Design details